 However, listing at $500,000 and holding offers may not work.
 It won’t provide buyers with the value they’re looking for and they may be reluctant to submit an offer.
 After all, they compete and don’t want to pay “too much”.

-Unfortunately those who are likely getting into the market for the first time are feeling the pinch.
+Unfortunately those who are likely buying a house for the first time are feeling the pinch.
 Many millennials are realizing the lowest priced homes seem to be the most competitive.
+They realize that getting into the market may be tough and that they may not get their “forever home” as their first purchase

 Another major con of holding offers is the worst case scenario of not actually receiving any offers.
 Or, receiving offers that are less than desired.
 This strategy is often avoidable by listing at an appropriate price from the start.